pinpointltdpng/ODFD-PROJECT/README.md

-# ODFD-PROJECT
+# ODFD-RESEARCH NOTES
-This repository contains collaborative inputs for an innnovative web application that redesigns the on-demand food delivery (ODFD) service.
+This branch contains notes relating to app development ranging from software tools, techniques or methods and troubleshooting